fusioncharts/dev_centre_docs/chart-guide/standard-charts/stacked-charts.md

 > These chart types belong to **FusionCharts XT**.

-Stacked charts are similar to [multi-series charts](/chart-guide/standard-charts/multi-series-charts), but plot datasets on top of each other, instead of the clustered side-by-side placement adopted by multi-series charts.
+Stacked charts are used when the focus of the chart is to compare the totals and a part of the totals.
+In Stacked charts, the datasets are plotted on top of each other.
 Stacked charts help in displaying the cumulative magnitude of two or more data series.
-They help in representing a data value as a sum of two or more values.
-Each data series can be distinguished by the color of its section in the stack.
+Different colors are used to illustrate the data series in the stack.

 The FusionCharts Suite XT includes the following types of stacked charts: